praveenmax55/Univariate-Linear-Regression/README.md

 6. Obtain the straight line equation Y=mX+b and plot the scatterplot.
 ## Program
 ```
 '''
 Program for Univariate linear regression using the least squares method.
-Developed by: Praveen D
+Developed by: S.JEGADEESH
-RegisterNumber:
+RegisterNumber: 22004355
 '''
 import numpy as np
 X = np.array(eval(input()))